CodyReichert/dotfiles/README.md

 # Software and scripts

-Although I don't use _all_ of these programs anymore, I thought it would be useful to keep them around to help people find examples of specific configuration options.
+Although I don't use _all_ of these programs anymore, I thought it would be useful to keep them around to help people searching for specific configuration options find an example, as I did many, many times.

 Here is a list of software this covers: